-We have access to more than 2,000 datasets that are available on different interfaces from the Sotkanet interface service maintained by the National Institute for Health and Welfare (THL), National Land Survey of Finland's Official purchase price register, Statistics Finland and the City of Helsinki.
+We have access to more than 2,000 datasets that are available on different interfaces from the Sotkanet interface service maintained by the National Institute for Health and Welfare (THL), National Land Survey of Finland's Official purchase price register and Statistics Finland.
 You can also add your own indicator.

 Figure 1.
 Functions for thematic maps